-- Have an understanding of the concepts and theories underlying the operation and management of domestic or international businesses. - Have the technical, problem-solving, critical thinking, and computer skills necessary to perform successfully in industry, government, or private entrepreneurship. - Be able to successfully demonstrate the application of core competencies. - compare favorable in knowledge and core competencies with students completing a similar program nationally. - Possess the necessary knowledge to pass the Major Field Assessment Test in Business. - Successfully demonstrate the ability to communicate effectively orally and in writing.
+- Understand the concepts and theories underlying the operation and management of domestic or international businesses. - Have the technical, problem-solving, critical thinking, and computer skills necessary to perform successfully in industry, government, or private entrepreneurship. - Be able to successfully demonstrate the application of corecompetencies. - Compare favorable in knowledge and core competencies with students completing a similar program nationally. - Possess the necessary knowledge to pass the Major Field Assessment Test in Business. - Successfully demonstrate the ability to communicate effectively orally and in writing.